mcinglis/markdown-licenses/README.md

 To help people choose a license, this readme will include text from GitHub's [choosealicense.com](http://choosealicense.com/) as each license is converted.
 The descriptions for the Creative Commons licenses are from the [Creative Commons website](https://creativecommons.org/).

+**Terms of service:** this document is not legal advice.
+I'm not a lawyer.
+I don't, won't and can't provide legal advice.
+Contacting me does not create an attorney-client relationship.
+I make mistakes, and there may be mistakes in the copies of these licenses.
+I provide all content in this repository on an "as-is" basis.
+I make no warranties regarding any information or licenses contained in this repository, and I disclaim all liability for any costs or damages resulting from the use of these licenses, directly or indirectly.

 ---

 ## I care about sharing improvements.